dwarmstrong/homebin/README.rst

 =======
 Library.sh
-    library of functions for bash shell scripts (more: `"A library for shell scripts" <http://www.circuidipity.com/shell-script-library.html>`_) dldsply
+    library of functions for bash shell scripts (more: `"A library for shell scripts" <http://www.circuidipity.com/shell-script-library.html>`_) debtBuster.py
+    find the smallest monthly payment to the cent such that we can pay off a debt within *n* months dldsply
     enable|disable extended desktop using XRandR dlg